 What was it like to become Lata Mangeshkar?

 Lata Mangeshkar’s career graph has been explicitly written and discussed over and over again.
 And it was not bereft of criticisms either.

-Be it for her being rejected by film producer Sashadhar Mukherjee for having a ‘thin voice’ or superstart Dilip Kumar making remarks on her songs to be sounding like ‘daal bhaat’ to being blamed for playing politics to sideline other deserving singers, criticisms were as much a part of her journey as was accolades.
+Be it for her being rejected by film producer Sashadhar Mukherjee for having a ‘thin voice’ or superstar Dilip Kumar making remarks on her songs to sounding like ‘daal bhaat’ to being blamed for playing politics to sideline other deserving singers, criticisms were as much a part of her journey as were accolades.